JCSDA/jedi-stack/README.md

 Here `<configuration>` is the same as in Step 3, namely a reference to the corresponding configuration file in the `config` directory.
 As in Step 2, if this argument is omitted, the default is to use `config/config_custom.sh`.

+# Adding a New library/package

+If you want to add a new library to the stack you need to follow these steps:
+1. write a new build script in buildscripts/libs, using exising scripts as a template
+2. define a new control flag and add it to the config files in buildscripts/config
+3. Add a call to the new build script in buildscripts/build\_stack.sh
+4. Create a new module template at the appropriate place in the modulefiles directory, using exising files as a template